Aranui Cave

 Description

-The Aranui Cave contains maily of a single horizontal passage with many fine speleothems.
+The Aranui Cave is a fairly simply structured cave, consisting more or less of a single horizontal passage with many beautiful speleothems.
 It has no cave river and only one entrance.
 Visitors walk up the main passage and then have to turn around and walk back the same path.

 Aranui Cave is famous for its interesting and beautiful limestone formations.
 It displays ranges of flowstone, cave coral formations and straw stalactites.
 Its Cathedral is 20 meters high, stalactites are up to 6 meters long, stalagmites as tall as 3 meters.

 The cave is named after a young Maori man, Ruruku Aranui, who discovered it in 1910 as he pursued a wild pig.
 His dog chased the pig down a steep hill, when the pig and the dog suddenly disappeared.
 The dog's barking led Ruruku to a small hole in the side of the hill.
-He crawled inside, his only light were some matches, and founddog and pig in a high chamber that continued into the darkness.
+He crawled inside, his only lights were some matches, and he found dog and pig in a high chamber that continued into the darkness.
 At this time the Waitomo caves were already established, so Ruruku Aranui went to Waitomo and told the manager in charge of the caves about his new cave discovery.
 The cave was much easier to develop than the Glowworm Caves, and after a year it was opened for tours.
-First the cave was called Ngutuhihi (the beak of the stitch-bird), but pronunciation was very difficult, and so it was decided by the Minister of Tourism to rename it Aranui Cave after its discoverer.
+At first the cave was called Ngutuhihi (the beak of the stitch-bird), but the pronunciation was very difficult, so the Minister of Tourism decided to rename it Aranui Cave after its discoverer.

 photography